Guide to Using Snapchat for Marketing

 - Provide Exclusive Content – You don’t want to regurgitate the same content you share elsewhere, and honestly, it would be hard to do anyway.
 Instead, the content you share on Snapchat needs to be completely exclusive to Snapchat.

 - Humanize Your Brand – Show behind the scenes information.
 Let’s say you are getting ready to give a live speech to a group that you’ll also record and offer for download later.
 Why not show yourself getting ready and show your audience how excited you are about speaking?

 Now the Don’ts

 - Snap to Snap – Have a reason for every single Snapchat you share with your Snapchatters.
 If it doesn’t provide value to your audience what is the point of it?
 No one wants to look at boring snaps or endless selfies without a point.
 Have a point.

-- Get Off Topic – It’s imperative that your Snaps represent your brand in a unique way so that the moment your audience sees the Snap they know it’s you.
+- Get Off-Topic – Your Snaps must represent your brand in a unique way so that the moment your audience sees the Snap they know it’s you.
 You want to be yourself, but be yourself representing your brand at all times.

-The most important thing is that you offer value to your audience in an authentic and honest way that promotes your business.
+The most important thing is that you offer value to your audience authentically and honestly, that promotes your business.

 Examples of Brands Using Snapchat for Marketing